instruct-rb/instruct/SCRATCHPAD.md

       ts.call
       # [ "Paris", "beautiful" ]
     ```
-    What's unique about this is that the ERB block is evaluated both in the context of the current transcript
+    What's unique about this is that the ERB block is evaluated both in the context of the current prompt
     and the context of the block that it's in.